 With a BA in communications from the University of Calgary, Marnie worked abroad in corporate communications in both Sydney, Australia and London, England.

 After returning to Calgary, Marnie was a contract manager for The Date Group of Companies and then co-owner of a distribution company.
 A long-time real estate investor, Marnie recently licensed to trade in real estate but maintains her focus on her young family.

-After graduating from high school in 1982, she left Germany to enjoy a gap year in Canada before attending university back home.
-She enjoyed her stay – she is still here!
-She completed several degrees in the liberal arts over the next few years in Canada, specializing in European Languages and History.
-During that time she also began work as a business manager and financial controller, eventually owning and operating her own businesses.
-She is currently employed by St. Mary’s University as the director of bookstore operations and publications, which allows her to indulge in her favorite occupation of reading, as well as research of teaching materials.
+After graduating from high school in 1982, Gertrud left Germany to enjoy a gap year in Canada before attending university back home.
+However, she decided to stay and complete several degrees in the liberal arts over the next few years, specializing in European Languages and History.
+During that time she also began work as a business manager and financial controller, eventually owning and operating several businesses.
+When relocating to Calgary in 2006, Gertrud joined St. Mary’s University as director of bookstore and publication services until her retirement in 2017.

 Steve Stowkowy is the Vice-Chair of the CFIS Society’s Board of Directors.
 He earned his Bachelor of Science degree in Civil Engineering at the University of Alberta, followed by a Masters of Business Administration.
 Since then, he has obtained senior leadership experience in all aspects of consulting engineering business practices, including senior and project management, technical group leadership, corporate and business development, and human resources.
 He is the leader of the Prairie region for Hatch Mott MacDonald.
 He is a results-oriented strategic thinker and consensus builder with strong analytical skills.
 He has extensive Board experience, having been a member of the University of Calgary’s Senate (2003-2009) and Board of Governors (2007 to 2009), and the Board of Directors of the Consulting Engineers of Alberta (2007-2009).